septiyanmudhiya502/docker-preoomkiller/README.md

 # docker-preoomkiller
-Watches container memory use and softly kills the container with SIGTERM before Docker OOMKills it
+Watches container memory use and sends a custom signal to a process in the container before Docker OOMKills it

 ## Dependencies